 - Referral to mainstream activity

-Lincolnshire Action Trust is pleased to offer this provision in four local prisons; HMP Lincoln, HMP North Sea Camp, HMP Stocken and HMP Whatton, as well as in the community across Lincolnshire.
+Lincolnshire Action Trust is pleased to offer this provision at HMP Lincoln, HMP Stocken and HMP Whatton, as well as in the community across Lincolnshire.

 This project is part funded by the European Social Fund.

-In addition to the support offenders receive to help them gain meaningful employment, one of the most important services offered is support with disclosure of their criminal record.
+In addition to the support individuals receive to help them gain meaningful employment, one of the most important services offered is support with disclosure of their criminal record.

 Advice on how the Rehabilitation of Offenders Act 1974 and the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) apply to an individual’s conviction(s) along with a breakdown the requirements of the Police Act 1997 are discussed at length to aid understanding.
 In addition, the different types of disclosure, what is classed as ‘spent’ and ‘unspent’ and how and what to disclose in situations such as job interviews and college application forms is addressed.